Literacy and Numeracy Catch-up Funding

-- Most students are taught English and mathematics in a small nurture group by a teacher and teaching assistant, with a maximum class size of fifteen.
+- Some students are taught mathematics in a small group by a specialist teacher and teaching assistant

-- If students are identified as not making progress, they have access to small group intervention in English and mathematics.
+- If students are identified as not making progress, they access small group intervention in English and mathematics

 What is the impact?

-- In 2015-2016, we received a total of £17,500 additional funding for thirty-five students who entered school at Level 3 or below in both English and mathematics.
-Of these, 86% made four or more average point scores (two sub-levels) and 43% of students achieved level 4 or above in English and mathematics.
+- In 2016-2017 we received £18375.00 additional funding for 37 students who entered the school at below 100 in both English and mathematics.
+Of these, 80% made 4 or more Average Point Scores (2 sub-levels) and 70% of students achieved grade 4 or above in English and mathematics.